crayzeewulf/libserial/README.md

 sudo cp *.a /usr/lib
 ```

-Next, generate the configure script first:
+Next, generate the configure script:

 ```
 make -f Makefile.dist
 ```

 ----
-Then run `configure`:
+Then execute the `configure` script:

 ```
 ./configure